-As an investor, every year you need to ask if your homes are ready for winter.
+A real estate investor or property owner in Indianapolis, every year around this time you need to ask yourself if your homes are ready for winter.
 Particularly the vacant ones.
 The harsh winter cold and potential for snowfall can wreak havoc on even the nicest properties.
 For weeks we have all been saying “no way we have another winter like last, right”?
 Now, after a few early storms, we are starting to worry a little more that the answer is “yes”!

 Here are some winter tasks to review and consider:

 If your home is vacant, we recommend winterization completed by a professional.
 While this is an added cost it will save on utility bills while providing peace of mind.
 Heat can be kept at a low-level and with no water in the system, there is nothing to freeze and break.
 Last winter we even had an occupied home, where the tenant moved to a friend’s home due to a power outage in the area.
 She did not take any steps to try to protect the pipes from freezing.
 Unfortunately, when the power came on three days later, the pipes burst and flooded the home.
 We do our best to educate tenants that a small trickle of water will help prevent pipes from freezing.

 These are an issue in Indiana because the winter typically is a constant freeze/thaw cycle.
 The most common area for ice to form is on roof overhangs and gutters.
 As a non-occupant they are very hard to monitor and prevent.
 A great tenant will watch for them and knock them down before the snow re-freezes and creates potential roof damage.
 Unfortunately, we often learn of an ice problem when the first sign of moisture appears inside.
 Once notified, we take swift action and limit the damage.

 Having great, informed, tenants who care about the home is an important part of the prevention.